Premium Rush

 Premium Rush is a 2012 American action thriller film directed by David Koepp and written by Koepp and John Kamps.
 The film stars Joseph Gordon-Levitt, Michael Shannon, Dania Ramirez, and Jamie Chung.
 It follows a bicycle messenger chased around New York City by a corrupt police officer who wants an envelope the messenger has.
 It was released on August 24, 2012.

-The film received mixed-to-positive reviews, with an overall approval rating of 74% at Rotten Tomatoes.
+The film received mixed reviews, with an overall approval rating of 75% at Rotten Tomatoes.

 Plot

 Wilee is a disenchanted Columbia Law School graduate who has put off taking the bar exam, dreading the humdrum life of the legal profession.
-He enjoys working as a New York City bicycle messenger, despite arguments with his girlfriend and fellow bike messenger, Vanessa, who insists that he should make something of himself.
-Even his choice of bike is unconventional; steel frame, fixed gear, no brakes.
+He enjoys working as a New York City bicycle messenger, despite arguments with his ex-girlfriend and fellow bike messenger, Vanessa, who insists that he should make something of himself.

 Vanessa's roommate Nima exchanges her savings of $50,000 to Mr. Leung, a Chinese hawaladar, for a ticket.
 The ticket is to be given to Sister Chen as payment for Chen's gang smuggling her son and mother into the United States.

 Robert Monday, a gambling addict, learns of the ticket, which can be returned to Mr. Leung for the money.
 He approaches Nima, who already hired Wilee to deliver it to Sister Chen.
 He attempts to trick Wilee into giving him the ticket, but Wilee refuses.

 Wilee rides off, with Monday in pursuit.
 Wilee heads to the police station only to find out Monday is a police detective.
 Thinking he is delivering something illegal, Wilee informs his dispatcher Raj that he cancels the delivery.
 Returning to Nima's college, Wilee leaves the envelope, which is picked up by his rival, Manny.

 With the delivery receipt stolen from Nima, Monday calls the dispatch to redirect the delivery to a different address.
 Wilee runs into Nima and confronts her about the ticket, and she reveals the truth.
 Wilee catches up to Manny, who refuses to give Wilee his drop.
 They race each other and are chased by a bike cop who had earlier tried to arrest Wilee.